 Challenge number Detail of challenge 1 Achievement Disadvantaged pupils (particularly those at AP or with significant safeguarding concerns) make less progress than their non-disadvantaged peers in the academy.
 2 Achievement Disadvantaged pupils (particularly those with high prior attainment) attain less well than their non-disadvantaged peers in the academy.
-3 Achievement Disadvantaged pupils are less likely to study the EBacc 4 Achievement All pupils have suffered disruption to their education due to the pandemic.
-We are seeing the longer term educational effects of this continuing to affect disadvantaged learners more than their peers, as students come through from the primary setting.
-Recovery is therefore still needed for some pupils in some subjects.
-5 Attendance Disadvantaged pupils attend less well than their non-disadvantaged peers in the academy.
+3 Achievement Disadvantaged pupils are less likely to study the EBacc 5 Attendance Disadvantaged pupils attend less well than their non-disadvantaged peers in the academy.
 6 Literacy Disadvantaged pupils are more likely to have reading ages lower than their chronological age when they enter the academy.
 7 Wider curriculum Disadvantaged pupils are less likely to participate in activities that develop cultural capital.
-All pupils have had fewer opportunities for engagement in additional activities including sporting and performing arts activities and travel, reducing cultural capital development for all.
 8 Behaviour Disadvantaged students are more likely to be suspended than their peers